 Films are terrified of depicting vulvas.
-Breasts are fine—great, in fact.
+Breasts are fine – great, in fact.
 As long as they're quite sexy and not, you know, sustaining a human life through breastfeeding or doing anything other than being alluring, we like them.
-Breasts will sneak into the occasional PG film (Kubrick's Barry Lyndon) and sit comfortably in a PG-13 (The Fifth Element).
+Breasts will sneak into the occasional U film and sit comfortably in a PG (Kubrick's Barry Lyndon, The Fifth Element).

-A shot, however, exposing even a hint of a vulva is almost guaranteed to earn your film a UK 18 rating [the equivalent of a NC-17] .
-Maybe that seems intuitive and reasonable—genitalia are hidden for a reason.
-Except, penises aren't subject to the same treatment; The Hole, Hall Pass, EuroTrip, The Talented Mr Ripley, Forgetting Sarah Marshall—all are films with a shot of a penis, all had a 15 certificate in the UK and R in America.
+A shot, however, exposing even a hint of a vulva is almost guaranteed to earn your film an 18 certificate.
+Maybe that seems intuitive and reasonable – genitalia are hidden for a reason.
+Except, penises aren't subject to the same treatment; The Hole, Hall Pass, EuroTrip, The Talented Mr Ripley, Forgetting Sarah Marshall – all are films with a shot of a penis, all had a 15 certificate in the UK.
 Even weirder is that women are far more likely to be shown as "naked" on screen, even if it means no vulvas.
 A study found that "females were over two times as likely as males to be shown in sexually revealing attire (24.8 percent vs. 9.4 percent), and partially or fully naked (24.2 percent vs. 11.5 percent)."

 READ ON BROADLY: What Actually Happens When Your Vagina Falls Out

-The second is that female sexuality is perpetually mythologized.
-Simone de Beauvoir once wrote that "women are the other and their cunts are mysteries to us all."
-I've paraphrased that a bit; what she actually said was women are othered as a result of the "mysterious and threatened reality known as femininity."
+The second is that female sexuality is perpetually mythologised.
+Beauvoir once wrote that "women are the other and their cunts are mysteries to us all".
+I've paraphrased that a bit; what she actually said was women are othered as a result of the "mysterious and threatened reality known as femininity".
 For hundreds of years, women have been considered mysterious and alluring exactly because of that mystery.
-Historically, then, the hidden vagina—that coveted sexual goal that offers infinite pleasure to a man—is what's considered conventionally sexy, and exposing it in a film undermines that.
+Historically, then, the hidden vagina – that coveted sexual goal that offers infinite pleasure to a man – is what's considered conventionally sexy, and exposing it in a film undermines that.
 If a vagina is only sexy when hidden, then a vagina can't be considered sexy in a film, so doesn't need to be included.

 Neither of these, however, quite manages to render just the mundane reality of a vagina.
-Blue Is the Warmest Color reeks of male gaze and Antichrist—well, it's probably an 18 for more than just a shot of Charlotte Gainsbourg wanking in a forest.
-Gasper Noe's new film Love is sure to include uninhibited depictions of cis women's bodies, but it will most likely be capitalizing on that "shock value" of the vagina, perpetuating the idea that its inclusion in a film is somehow radical.
+Blue Is the Warmest Colour reeks of male gaze and Antichrist– well, it's probably an 18 for more than just a shot of Charlotte Gainsbourg wanking in a forest.
+Gasper Noe's new film Love is sure to include uninhibited depictions of cis women's bodies, but it will most likely be capitalising on that "shock value" of the vagina, perpetuating the idea that its inclusion in a film is somehow radical.

-Demythologizing the vagina is essential so that women's sexuality, bodily functions—existence, for Christ's sake—is normalized.
+Demythologising the vagina is essential so that women's sexuality, bodily functions – existence, for Christ's sake – is normalised.
 It can be a difficult line to walk between sexual honesty and misogyny when it comes to nudity, but vaginas don't always need to be this terrifying or graphic emblem of sexuality.
 Sometimes, they're just plain old vaginas.